We help and guide you building the suitable Tax Planning and Asset Protection structure

 Identifies and preserves your family name for years to come;

 Any Private Family Foundation must be created with a charitable “intent.”
-The Foundation is managed by a Councilor or executive director that oversees the Foundation’s investments and distributes the Foundation’s assets.
+The Foundation is managed by a Councillor or executive director that oversees the Foundation’s investments and distributes the Foundation’s assets.

 You can even appoint yourself as the Councilor of your own Foundation.
 This way, you maintain control over the assets contained in the Foundation.
 Instead of making a one-time gift to a public charity (and losing control of that gift), you can monitor your favourite charities.
 If one non-profit changes its focus, or if a more meaningful cause comes along, you can reallocate your Foundation’s support.